hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

  - DistinctValues
  - Count

-Those aggregations are a lot like their counterparts on relational databases.
-Said that we can mostly translate them to their direct SQL like way of describing them:
+Those aggregations are a lot like their counterparts on relational databases and can be equated to SQL statements as set out below.

 ##### Average #####